jannis-kiriasis/digibooking/README.md

 |     As a returning visitor, I want to know when the best time is to get in touch with Digibooking customer service or sales teams    | 3                                      |     PASS |
 |     As a frequent visitor, I want to find the agency address in case of an on-site meeting                                           | 3                                       |     PASS |

+## Issues fixed

+1. Fit 2 columns with width 50% and margin on the same row.
+The total width + margin is above 100%.
+Solution: use \box-sizing:border-box;\ and the padding width is included in the column width [Stackoverflow](https://stackoverflow.com/questions/14416651/including-margin-for-width-and-height).
+2. Make the button left and right sides completely rounded.
+Setting a \border-radius: 50%\ will make my button completely rounder.
+Solution: Set the \border-radius\ to the same dimension as the left and right padding.
+3. Center align horizontally 4 images in a div.
+Solution: used \display: flex;\ and \justify-content: center;\ [stackoverflow](https://stackoverflow.com/questions/10989238/center-image-horizontally-within-a-div)
+4. Make \search-services-white\ and \search-services-light-blue\ divs grow with their content.
+Solution: Add \overflow:hidden\ to the parent container [stackoverflow](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content)

 ## Deployement

 I've deployed the website on GitHub Pages.
 The website was developed on Gitpod and pushed to its GitHub repository usying git command lines in the terminal.
 Everytime a commit pushed to the website's repository updates the html and css files, GitHub Pages automatically updates the live demo.